solrudev/OkkeiPatcher/README.md

 Go to the [Releases](https://github.com/solrudev/OkkeiPatcher/releases) page to download the latest APK.

+**ATTENTION:** versions below 2.0.9 are now defunct due to domain name used for backend API has been shut down.

 # Screenshots
 ### Light theme
 <div style="display: flex; width: 100%">